 DDR4 is the latest iteration of mainstream desktop memory.
 It’s miles ahead in terms of performance from DDR3.
 DDR4 memory can start from 2133Mhz and go all the way up to 4266Mhz and beyond.
 Keep in mind that when we go beyond 2400Mhz, that’s where DDR4 steps outside its official spec.

 To obtain clock speeds higher than that we need to change a few things in the BIOS.
-For Intel, it’s a simple act of going into the BIOS and turning on XMP (Extreme Memory Profile).
+For Intel, it’s a simple act of going into the BIOS and turning on XMP (Extreme Memory Profile) checkout our detailed ram overclocking guide here.
 This is a sort of overclocking for RAM so it can attain its actual advertised speed.
 The AMD equivalent for this is DOCP (Direct Overclock Profile).
-Still, depending on the actual processor and motherboard, you can’t go past a particular speed.
-This varies from person to person.
+Still, depending on the actual processor and motherboard (such as these X470 motherboards), you can’t go past a particular speed.
+This varies from scenario to scenario.

 Should I Be Concerned With RAM Speeds?